bunnydeviloper/cs10/bitovi/5-closures.md

 console.log(c); //5 (a is 1, increment to 2, b.val is 2, increment to 3)
 ```

+* Closure: is a record storing a function together with an environment
+* Closure: a persistent scope local variable scope (even after the code execution has moved out of that block)
 **Basic closures**
 ```js
 const counter = () => {